dfelinto/blender-manual/manual/render/workbench/lighting.rst

    :Panel:     :menuselection:`Properties --> Render --> Lighting`

-Flat
+.. _bpy.types.View3DShading.light:

+:Flat:
    Do not calculate any lighting.
 The base color of the scene will be rendered.

-Studio
+:Studio:
    Use studio lights to light the objects.
    The studio lights can be :ref:`configured in the preferences <prefs-lights-studio>`.
    Studio lights can follow the camera or be fixed.
 When fixed the angle of the lights can be adjusted.